Visa policy of the United States: American Indians born in Canada

 Members of certain indigenous peoples born in Canada may enter and remain in the United States indefinitely "for the purpose of employment, study, retirement, investing, and/or immigration" or any other reason by virtue of the Jay Treaty of 1794, as codified in Section 289 of the Immigration and Naturalization Act.

 In order to qualify, an individual must possess "at least 50 per centum blood of the American Indian Race".
 Tribal membership alone does not qualify an individual.
-The individual bears the burden of proof in establishing eligibility, typically by way of presenting identification based on reliable tribal records, birth certificates, and other documents establishing the percentage of Indian blood.
-A Canadian Certificate of Indian Status is insufficient proof because it does not indicate the percentage of Indian blood.
+The individual bears the burden of proof in establishing eligibility, typically by way of presenting identification based on reliable tribal records, birth certificates, and other documents establishing the percentage of indigenous ancestry.
+A Canadian Certificate of Indian Status is insufficient proof because it does not indicate the percentage of indigenous ancestry.

 This provision does not extend to family members unless they qualify in their own right.
 However, qualifying American Indians residing in the United States are considered to be lawfully admitted for U.S. permanent residence and therefore may file a petition for their spouse and dependent children, subject to statutory numerical limitations and a potential backlog of applications.